yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Operational Considerations

-The main motivation behind the current protocol is to enable certificate pinning without the need for manual operations.
+The main motivation behind the current protocol is to enable identity pinning without the need for manual operations.
 Manual operations are susceptible to human error and in the case of certificate pinning, can easily result in "server bricking": the server becoming inaccessible to some or all of its users.